-Following the war in Ukraine and after receiving calls and messages from colleagues from across Europe asking how they can support their Ukrainian colleagues, NEMO started collecting and monitoring support activities and initiatives organised by museums for Ukrainian colleagues and citizens.
+At the very onset of the war in Ukraine and after receiving calls and messages from colleagues from across Europe asking how they can support their Ukrainian colleagues, NEMO collected and monitored support activities and initiatives organised by museums for colleagues and citizens affected by the war.

 This page gathers support actions relating to Support on the ground, Storage and Housing, Job offers, Donations, Education and Exhibitions as well as statements issued by European museum organisations.
 Please also read NEMO's statement published on 25 February in solidarity with all cultural organisations and individuals in Ukraine.